Decay of correlations and thermodynamic limit for the circular Riesz gas: Decay of correlations for the long-range Riesz gas

 \end{lemma}

-Informally the term in the left-hand side of (\ref{eq:BDC}) is comparable to the covariance between $\partial_i\Hc_{n,N}^\g$ and $\partial_j \Hc_{n,N}^\g$ under a Gaussian measure.
-This analogy suggests us to proceed as if we were trying to control the variances of $\partial_i\Hc_{n,N}^\g$ and $\partial_{j}\Hc_{n,N}^\g$, which supposes one to control the fluctuations of large gaps.
-We will thus import a method of \cite{bourgade2012bulk} which starts by decomposing a given gap into a sum of block averaged statistics.
+Note that the term in the left-hand side of (\ref{eq:BDC}) resembles the covariance between $\partial_i\Hc_{n,N}^\g$ and $\partial_j \Hc_{n,N}^\g$ under a Gaussian measure.
+This suggests us to proceed like for controlling the variances of $\partial_i\Hc_{n,N}^\g$ and $\partial_{j}\Hc_{n,N}^\g$, which requires controlling the fluctuations of large gaps.
+One may thus import the method of \cite[Lem.~3.16-3.17]{bourgade2012bulk} which builds on a block decomposition of large gaps to exploit the convexity of the energy at different scales.